 A. That’s when the whole punk rock scene started.
 Vivienne Westwood out of London.
 The studded leather jacket, that was more of a minority.
 You didn’t see it here in South Carolina so much.
 That was the youthful spirit of not being who your parents are.

 Q. Were you following this trend at the time?

 A. In the eighties I did have a pair of acid wash skinny jeans with a pair of little boots, but I was actually wearing this whole other fashion genre.
 I wore these long flowing skirts when I was out and about with just some tanks.
 They were made in India, which almost looked kind of seventies but it still wasn’t quite.
 My uniform, since I worked in a restaurant, had a jean skirt.
 Jean skirts were big; denim was big in the seventies and eighties.

 Q. What were some other trends of the eighties?

 A. We’re back to the shoulder pads (but bigger).
 This one has kind of smaller shoulder pads in it.
 The guys, their outfits had the big shoulders too with sort of a narrow waist.
 Sometimes the jackets would cut off at the waist with the high pants.
 That’s kind of when the Jane Fonda thing started, you know, the workout clothing.
 Another thing about the eighties, you notice a lot of the dresses dropped back to a mid length.
-It’s still made in the U.S.A. in the eighties; for the younger people they had these giant tags in them.
+It’s still made in the U.S.A. in the eighties; they had these giant tags in them.
 The men’s clothes still had these crazy colors in them, but we were going back to cottons.
 The block print was popular, a lot of stuff in primary colors.